Millions of children may return to a school this fall with nowhere to wash their hands

 Education plays a vital role in ensuring people can reach their full potential.
-For young people without clean water, decent toilets and handwashing facilities (WASH) in their schools, it’s normal for them to miss their lessons to walk long distances to collect water or use bushes on the school ground to go to the loo in the open.
+For young people without clean water, decent toilets and handwashing facilities (WASH) in their schools, it’s normal for them to miss their lessons to walk long distances to collect water or use bushes on the school ground to go to the toilet in the open.
 Girls often miss school days or drop out of education entirely because they are on their period and have no safe, private and hygienic facilities to manage them.
 Globally, 31% of schools also lack clean water on-site and 37% of schools do not have a basic toilet for their students to use.

 Jean-Bosco Twizeyimana, is a student at Group Scholaire Kibungo in Bugesera in Eastern Rwanda.
 The school has a very basic water harvesting system, but it’s not enough to meet the needs of all the pupils.

 “There's no water to wash hands after using the toilet, so we don't wash them before coming out of class.
 At home, we don't wash our hands, the problem is we don't have the water.”

 As COVID-19 spread around the world, schools closed to prevent the spread of the virus.
 Whilst many pupils have had access to some level of digital learning, a whole generation of children in developing countries risk being left further behind.
 The poverty gap may continue to widen between children who are able to continue to access education and those who cannot.

 Schools are also vital for teaching and embedding good hygiene practices which pupils can take back to their families to help keep them healthy as well, ensuring long-lasting protection against future outbreaks.
 WaterAid is calling for governments to make hygiene, water, and toilets in schools a top priority now and in the future and to make funding available to get proper handwashing facilities in all schools.